tbocek/tomtp/Readme.md

 * STREAM_ID 32bit: the id of the stream, stream: 0xffffffff means CONNECTION_CLOSE_FLAG //4
 * STREAM_CLOSE_FLAG: 1bit
 * RCV_WND_SIZE 31bit: max buffer per slot (x 1400 bytes, QUIC has 64bit) //8
-* ACK (4 bytes) //12
+* ACK (8 bytes) //16
-* SEQ_NR 32bit //16
 * Rest: DATA

-Total overhead: 65 bytes (for 1400 bytes packet, the overhead is ~4.6%).
-Squeezing the RCV_WND_SIZE and nonce out of the header would save 20 bytes, reducing the header to 30 bytes (for 1400 bytes packet, the overhead is 2.1%).
+Total overhead: 49 bytes (for 1400 bytes packet, the overhead is ~3.5%).
+Squeezing the RCV_WND_SIZE and shorten the sn of the header as in QUIC would save 4+7 bytes, reducing the header to 38 bytes (for 1400 bytes packet, the overhead is 2.7%).
 But this is at the cost of higher implementation complexity.

 TODO: